Nouns Are The Naan of Hindi

 In the example of “My car is red” we said that the possessive pronoun “my” takes the form “meri” because car = gaadi = stri noun.

-In the example of “big spoon” the adjective bada (big) stays in that form because chamach is a singular pul noun.
+In the example of “big spoon” the adjective bada (big) stays in its pul form because chamach is a singular pul noun.
 In other words bada didn’t inflect to badi or bade.
 If it was “big spoons” then it would become “bade chamach” because there are more than 1 and chamach is still a pul noun.

 Now, inflection only applies to adjectives and possessive pronouns that end with an “a” sound.
 For example the word heavy in Hindi = bhari.
 It ends with an “ee” sound.
 If I was describing a heavy spoon, I wouldn’t inflect bhaari to bhaara.
 It would still be “bhaari chamach”.